intel-iot-devkit/upm-site/README.md

 ## Gulp Tasks:
 1. clean: to clean local build directories and resources
-2. build: to generate the build for production using _config.yml
+2. build: to generate the build for production using _config.yml, deploys to /_site
 3. build:local: to generated the build using _config_dev.yml
 4. serve: runs the app locally, using the _config_dev.yml file